WTW-IM/es-components/packages/es-components/src/components/controls/buttons/IconButton.md

 <IconButtonExample/>
 ```

-Disabling the button will prevent the onChange function from firing and remove some of the styling around clicking and hover.
+Disabling the button will prevent the `onChange` function from firing and will remove the styling around clicking and hover.

 ```
 import IconButton from './IconButton';